Three Little Chickpeas

 Instructions

-1. Add the dry lentils, 3 cups of water, and 2 bay leaves to a pot, bring to a boil then lower to a simmer for 20-25 minutes.
+1. Add the dry lentils, 3 cups of water, and 2 bay leaves to a pot, bring to a boil, then lower to a simmer for 20-25 minutes.
 The lentils should be tender when done.
-Drain the lentils, remove the bay leaves, and set them aside.
+Drain the lentils, remove the bay leaves, and set the lentils aside.

-4. In a large non-stick skillet, cook the red onion, carrots, and mushrooms for about 10 minutes (or until the carrots have softened and the mushrooms have released their liquid and reduced in size), add a pinch of salt to the veggies while they're cooking.
-For oil-free cooking add a tablespoon or two of water at a time if the veggies start to stick and prevent burning.
-(Or use a neutral-tasting oil)
+6. Add the red onion, carrots, and mushrooms, and a pinch of salt, then cook for about 7-10 minutes (or until the carrots have softened and the mushrooms have released their liquid and reduced in size).
+For oil-free cooking, add a tablespoon or two of water at a time if the veggies start to stick and prevent burning.
+(Or cook the veggies in a neutral-tasting oil).

-5. Add the minced garlic, thyme, rosemary, and sauté for 2-3 more minutes.
+7. Add the minced garlic, thyme, and rosemary, and cook for 1-2 more minutes.

-7. Stir in the tomato paste and cook for 1-2 minutes.
+9. Stir in the tomato paste and cook for 1-2 minutes.
+For oil-free cooking, add water as needed to deglaze.

-8. Then add the vegetable broth and deglaze the pan scraping off any cooked-on bits with a wooden spoon.
+10. Then add the vegetable broth and deglaze the pan, scraping off any cooked-on bits with a wooden spoon.

-9. Add the diced tomatoes, tamari, drained cooked lentils, balsamic vinegar, and salt to the vegetable mixture.
+11. Add the drained cooked lentils, diced tomatoes, tamari, balsamic vinegar, and salt (to taste) to the vegetable mixture.

-10. Bring to a simmer and cook for about 5 minutes or until the mixture has thickened, stirring occasionally.
+12. Bring to a simmer and cook for about 5 minutes, uncovered, or until the mixture has thickened, stirring occasionally.

-13. Scoop the vegetable mixture into a 9”x 13” baking dish, then top with mashed potatoes.
+16. Scoop the vegetable mixture into a 9 x 13-inch baking dish into an even layer, then top with mashed potatoes and spread out into an even layer.
 Use the back of a fork to make ridges in the potatoes.

-14. Bake uncovered for 20 minutes.
-To get a darker, top broil for an additional 5 minutes.
+17. Bake uncovered for 20 minutes.
+To brown the top more, broil for about 5 minutes.

 Notes